 Some of you might think the idea of combining eggs and coffee quite is strange because of the smell of raw eggs.
 In fact, only egg yolk is used, and the egg white, which causes the smell, is not included in the coffee cup.
 The egg coffee has a creamy and sweet flavor of the egg yolk and milk, supplemented by the bitter aftertaste of strong coffee.
 And because of that, egg coffee is also described as a liquid tiramisu.

 It is said that egg coffee was invented in the mid-1940s by Nguyen Van Giang, who was a chef at the Hanoi Metropole Hotel.
 His son, who is currently the owner of his father’s famous coffee shop in Hanoi, said his father wanted to make the delicious cappuccino drink more popular among the Vietnamese but in the 1940s, the fresh milk was too expensive to afford.
-After many experiments, Mr. Giang successfully came up with a flavourful, nutritious beverage called egg coffee.
+After many experiments, Mr. Giang successfully developed a flavourful, nutritious beverage called egg coffee.
 He substituted the top layer with his invention, the whisked egg cream, and made an even better drink but 10 times cheaper.

 Although the recipe seems quite simple, there are a lot of techniques.
 In order to make a perfect cup of egg coffee and eliminate the unpleasant smell of the eggs, the baristas have mastered skills like egg whisking, egg selection, and roasting coffee.